raskyer/furez-api/README.md

 ### What's next/in progress ?
 - Better handle of responses and displays of errors
 - All possibilities of infected API in testing directory
-- Realisation of SQL connexion throughout the API
 - Python Automatisation (with GUI thank's to GALA)
-- Make a home page when no data in the api_config.xml

 ### If you encounter problems?
 - Check your rights on the files and folder..
 Can you display, read and wrights on file or folder ? (ls -l)